Maison Cupcake

 • Add the Bramley apple and raising the heat again, fry for several minutes until starting to brown.

-• Add the vegetable stock and soya beans.
+• Add the vegetable stock and edamame beans (soy beans).
 Bring up to the boil and simmer for ten minutes until the soya beans are cooked.

 • Meanwhile, in a frying pan heat the remaining olive oil and fry the bacon strips on a fairly high heat so they quickly brown and go crispy.
 Set aside.

-• When the soya beans in the soup are cooked, blend the mixture until smooth - I use a Vitamix.
+• When the edamame beans in the soup are cooked, blend the mixture until smooth - I use a Vitamix.

 • Serve the soup with bacon strips scattered on top alongside some good bread - such as my 30 minute loaf of soda bread.